Eric’s Promise.

 4. Eric made sure his teachers and classmates at Marian knew how valued they were.
 He made music (back when there were cds) for his friends and a teacher at Marian High School.

-5. Eric always had words of encouragement on his lips and this translated in a language of knowing with those that were connected to him.
+5. Eric always had words of encouragement on his lips and this translated into a language of knowing with those that were connected to him.

 7. Marian High School holds an annual scholarship dinner and Eric is one of the many gifts this community gives through an offering of $1,000 to an incoming freshman.
 This scholarship has existed ever since the year Eric died in 2002.
-This year, many many friends of Eric’s, 23 years later, donated towards it.
+Many friends of Eric have donated towards it and keep it alive.
 This is Eric’s Promise.
 When we use the love that Eric gave us and give it back to him through acts of faith, hope and love.
 This is what it means to be successful.

 8. God has now brought in the gift of the Arts, Our Lady of Fatima, Our Lady of Guadalupe and St. Francis.
 This gift is specifically moved in the Holy Spirit to help those with disabilities.